Solubility: Temperature

 The chart shows solubility curves for some typical solid inorganic salts in liquid water (temperature is in degrees Celsius, i.e. kelvins minus 273.15).
 Many salts behave like barium nitrate and disodium hydrogen arsenate, and show a large increase in solubility with temperature (ΔH > 0).
 Some solutes (e.g. sodium chloride in water) exhibit solubility that is fairly independent of temperature (ΔH ≈ 0).
 A few, such as calcium sulfate (gypsum) and cerium(III) sulfate, become less soluble in water as temperature increases (ΔH < 0).
-This is also the case for calcium hydroxide (portlandite), whose solubility at 70 °C is about half of its value at 25 °C. The dissolution of calcium hydroxide in water is also an exothermic process (ΔH < 0) and obeys the van 't Hoff equation and Le Chatelier's principle.
-A lowering of temperature favors the removal of dissolution heat from the system and thus favors dissolution of Ca(OH)2: so portlandite solubility increases at low temperature.
+This is also the case for calcium hydroxide (portlandite), whose solubility at 70 °C is about half of its value at 25 °C. The dissolution of calcium hydroxide in water is also an exothermic process (ΔH < 0).
+As dictated by the van 't Hoff equation and Le Chatelier's principle, low temperatures favor dissolution of Ca(OH)2.
+Portlandite solubility increases at low temperature.
 This temperature dependence is sometimes referred to as "retrograde" or "inverse" solubility.
 Occasionally, a more complex pattern is observed, as with sodium sulfate, where the less soluble decahydrate crystal (mirabilite) loses water of crystallization at 32 °C to form a more soluble anhydrous phase (thenardite) with a smaller change in Gibbs free energy (ΔG) in the dissolution reaction.

 The solubility of organic compounds nearly always increases with temperature.
 The technique of recrystallization, used for purification of solids, depends on a solute's different solubilities in hot and cold solvent.
 A few exceptions exist, such as certain cyclodextrins.